Our Location

 The botanical species for the Madonna lily is Lilium candidum.

-Leopard lilies (Lilium pardalinum), also known as panther lilies, are a beautiful and unique wildflower that are native to California, Oregon, and northwest Mexico.
+Leopard lilies (Lilium pardalinum), also known as panther lilies, are a beautiful and unique wildflowers that are native to California, Oregon, and northwest Mexico.
 These plants are known for their tall, striking appearance and their brightly colored, spotted flowers.

-Martagon lilies (Lilium martagon) or the Turk’s cap lily, are a stunning and unique type of flower native to southern Europe and Asia.
+Martagon lilies (Lilium martagon), or the Turk’s cap lily, are a stunning and unique type of flower native to southern Europe and Asia.
 This beautiful plant features large, nodding flowers with reflexed petals and an upright trumpet-shaped center.

 The flowers have an unmistakable look, with their long stems, large curled blooms, and attractive spotted petals.
 The colors range from white to pinkish-purple or even deep purple.
 They also feature yellow stamens in the center of each bloom.